The EuroShop RetailDesign Award

 The independent jury for the EuroShop RetailDesign Award is made up of prominent representatives from leading shopfitting and retail associations as well as from the international trade press.

-Three equal-ranking winners will be selected from among the submitted projects in a two-stage process.
+There is one winner per category.
+The winners will be selected from among the submitted projects in a two-stage process.
 EHI and EuroShop will initially nominate the projects for the final round from among all entries.
 The international jury will then assess the finalists on the basis of a consistent points system.
-The three projects with the highest number of points will win the EuroShop RetailDesign Award.
+The projects with the highest number of points will win the EuroShop RetailDesign Award.

 The jury’s assessment criteria